Netflix/atlas-docs/docs/spectator/core/meters/dist-summary.md

 ## Querying

 !!!
 Note
-    Timers report summarized statistics about the measurements for a time window including the `totalAmount`, `count`, `max` and `totalOfSquares`.
+    Distribution summaries report summarized statistics about the measurements for a time window including the `totalAmount`, `count`, `max` and `totalOfSquares`.
 If you were to simply query for the name of your timer via